dwarvesf/playground/Engineering/Mobile/Flow in Kotlin.md

     class MyViewModel: ViewModel() {
         init {
             viewModelScope.launch {
-                // Coroutine that will be canceled when the ViewModel is cleared.
+                // Will be clear right after viewModel invalidated postFlow.collect {
+                    // ...
                 }
             }
         }
+    }
     ```

 - `lifecycleScope` is defined for each [Lifecycle](https://developer.android.com/topic/libraries/architecture/lifecycle) object.
 Any coroutine launched in this scope is canceled when the Lifecycle is destroyed.
-But remember to wrap the code with `repeatOnLifecycle(Lifecycle.State.STARTED)`.
+But remember to wrap the code with `repeatOnLifecycle(Lifecycle.State.STARTED)` if you are programming on Android.

     ```kotlin
     class MyFragment: Fragment() {